nikantonelli/LeanKitUtils/README.md

 # Overview

 Currently this is limited to an exporter/importer app.
-THe same app will do both direction independently.
-Future development may make it do both at once, i.e 'transfer'
+The same app will do both directions independently.
+Future development may make it do both at once, i.e 'simultaneous transfer'

 # Setup